What is the Yield?

 Percent yield is quite significant in manufacturing different products.
 Let’s consider the process for making a drug called “Aspirin”.
 It has only a yield of 1%, it means the process is inefficient.

 It is described as the proportion of the real to theoretical production.
 It explains the efficacy of a chemical reaction and is considered in different experiments like the simple decomposition of a compound.

 In a nutshell, the percent yield calculator tells you the accuracy of your experiment.
-Let’s suppose an ideal condition, where you were very cautious with your reaction, made sure that the reaction was perfect, without accidents, your proportional yield would be 100%.
+Let’s suppose an ideal condition, your proportional yield would be 100%.

-As you may have deduced from the equation above, if you want to determine the yield, you require two things, the actual and theoretical output.
+To determine the yield and to calculate percent yield, you require two things, the actual yield and theoretical yield.

 - Know the weights of both values (same units)